l0b5ter/Event_Bot/README.md

 #### 3. Set up roles and channel
-This bot post the events to a specific channel, so make a new one dedicated to this or use a already exsiting one.
+This bot posts the events to a specific channel, so make a new one dedicated to this or use a already exsiting one.
 However adding events and role management are done anywhere.

 Make a role so the bot can ping events thats starting.